IvS-KULeuven/cgse/docs/dev_guide/coding_style.md

     you will have to replace that text AND the brackets with your own text.
 As an example, if you see `--prompt <venv name>`, replace this with something like `--prompt cgse-venv`.

+## Language

+The code and documentation shall be written in American Standard English for consistency and to avoid confusion when searching for terms like "color" rather than "colour."

 ## Classes